f5devcentral/access-labs/class1/module1/lab2.rst

 credential requests when they go through those multiple domains.
 With multi-domain support, you have the option of applying different SSO methods across different domains.

 ..
-Important:: To enable multi-domain support, all virtual servers must be on a single BIG-IP® system.
+Important:: To enable multi-domain support, all virtual servers must be on a single BIG-IP system and share the same access profile.
+All virtual servers must include all of the profiles that the access profile requires (for example, VDI, rewrite, server SSL, connectivity, and so on).

-These are some of the benefits that APM provides when you use it to set up multi-domain support for SSO.
+APM provides the following benefits when using multi-domain support with SSO.

    - Users can sign out from all domains at once.
    - Users can move from one domain to another seamlessly.
 This eliminates the need re-run the access policy, and thus maintains the established session for the user.